Vanquish by VisuTek e.U.

 (Note: The version online is updated from the printed version and the PDF on USB drives, both of which were distributed Nov.
 12 at the ILDA Awards Presentation.
 The version online includes winners whose names were not known in advance of printing.)

-Videos of each of the winners (1st, 2nd and 3rd) are available on YouTube.
+Videos of the winners (1st, 2nd and 3rd) are available on YouTube.
 Links are below, in the list of winners.
 You can also go to the ILDA YouTube playlists for all Award-winning videos or for just the 1st Place winning videos.

 Video winners can be seen on YouTube.
 For first place winners, click on the picture to play the YouTube video.
 For second and third place winners, click on the show name link to play the YouTube video in a new window.